abrichr/protein_fitness_prediction/README.md

 improve the model are likely those that lie far away from the provided ones in the mutation graph.
-These can be determined by constructing an exhaustive mutation graph of the whole space and sampling from regions that are far away from each other and from the provided dataset.
+These can be determined by constructing an exhaustive mutation graph of the whole space and sampling from regions that are far away both from each other and from the provided dataset.

 # Future Work

-- Leave one out cross validation would produce less biased estimators than K-fold.

 - Training on more than 0.3% of the data would likely improve performance.

-- Training more models (e.g. SVM, Random Forest) with various hyperparameter settings might yield better accuracy.
+- Training more models (e.g. SVM, Random Forest) with various hyperparameter settings might yield a model with better accuracy.

 - Creating a mutation graph of the given variants and training separate classifiers on connected components might have the effect of reducing the